 These days, most commercial airlines allow passengers to fly with their pets.
 This is great news for all the fur-baby parents out there who are moving counties, and naturally, taking their pets with them.
 However, pets aren’t people, and therefore they have a very different flying experience.
 Even if your sassy little cat were capable of appreciating the amenities of a first-class ticket, they wouldn’t be eligible.

 They may be treated like royalty in your home, but onboard an aircraft there are typically two categories that they will fall into: Carry-on baggage (cabin) or cargo.
 Below we will take a closer look at each of these options.
 Keep in mind that every airline is different and may have different requirements.
 But, for the most part, the general concept will be the same.

 Carry-on Baggage (Cabin)

 Firstly, you will need to figure out if your pet is small enough to fit under an airplane seat.
-Unfortunately, this option is only available for small pets.
+Some airlines allow pets to travel in cabins if they are small.
 So if you have a large dog, they will need to fly in cargo luggage.

 Most airlines allow passengers to travel with small pets tucked away inside a carrier, and under the seat in front of them.
 Size and weight restrictions vary between airlines, but most stipulate that together your pet and carrier should not exceed 20 pounds in weight.
 The other requirement is that the carrier fits under the space in front of you.